HEZARTECH/hezartech-data-preprocessing-app/README.md

 ## Features

-- Upload a dataset
+- Upload a data file
-- Label the dataset
+- Clean the data
-- Clean the dataset
+- Label the dataset with NER based labelling editor.
 - Export the just claned/cleaned and labeled dataset.

 ## License